Research of the Infrared/Submillimeter Group at MPE

 - What Powers Ultraluminous IRAS Galaxies?, R. Genzel et al., ApJ 498, 579 (1998)

-Nearby AGN and Black Holes (see also AGN page)
+The Structure of AGN (see also AGN page)

 - Spatially resolved rotation of the broad-line region of a quasar at sub-parsec scale, GRAVITY collaboration et al. Nature 563, 657 (2018)